 For help choosing a good product, check out my article on probiotics.
 Just to make a general suggestion here, I always recommend either (click to view on Amazon.com) Proviable DC or Vetri Mega Probiotic.
 Both are readily available, not too expensive and meet the criteria for a good probiotic.

-I have an entire article that will tell you the ins and outs of helping your dog with a probiotic supplement.
-Probiotic Supplements for Dogs.
+Discover the ins and outs of helping your dog with a probiotic supplement.

 Omega–3 Fatty Acids